yluATlzu/3DReconstruction_SE/README.md

-# 3DReconstruction_SE

-[How to run the 3D Reconstruction with Spherical Embedding ]
+# How to do 3D Reconstruction with Spherical Embedding

 ----------------------------------------------------
 Download Aspire 0.14